tcltk/tcl/doc/markdown/regsub.md

 regsub -all {(?b)\<foo\>} $string bar string
 ```

-Insert double-quotes around the first instance of the word **interesting**, however it is capitalized.
+Insert double-quotes around the first instance of the word \fBinteresting\fR, however it is capitalized.

 ```
 regsub -nocase {\yinteresting\y} $string {"&"} string
 ```

-Convert all non-ASCII and Tcl-significant characters into \u escape sequences by using **regsub** and **subst** in combination:
+Convert all non-ASCII and Tcl-significant characters into \u escape sequences by using \fBregsub\fR and \fBsubst\fR in combination:

 ```
 # This RE is just a character class for almost everything "bad"